Animated, waving, US Flag

 O'scsope trace

-The proof is in the pictures, baby! ;) This is coming from a wristwatch back cover's transducer x-tal!
+The proof is in the pictures! ;) This is coming from a wristwatch back cover's transducer x-tal!
 I even showed my wife... and brought a radio over for her to hear it!
 She just smiled.
-She knows... she knows...
+She knows...
 I'm hopeless! ;)

-I have been busy with other, much more practical & useful projects.
-This one is pretty much on the shelf, now.
+Since these experiments, I have been busy with other, much more practical & useful projects.
+This one is pretty much on the shelf.
 It was fun, that's for sure!
-(I may tinker with it again in the future.
-Who knows?)
+(If I tinker with it again in the future, I'll post about it!)
 Meanwhile, please, continue browsing the rest of the site! :)

 When I tried to fire up V1.0 again, it was no-go.
 The transistor was good, but no oscillation.

 With a brand new watch beeper crystal, I decided to try again!
-This time, I used a 2N5089 transistor, and it worked extremely well!
-SO WELL, in fact, that I am documenting it here, and calling it Version 2.0!
-(This x-tal came from another watch that died.
-I also saved the little electroluminescent panel, which still works, and will document that elsewhere.
-"Stay Tuned!")
+That time, I used a 2N5089 transistor, and it worked extremely well!
+SO WELL, in fact, that I documented it here, and called it Version 2.0!
+(This x-tal came from another watch that died.)

 BTN AM tx V2.0